mui/material-ui/docs/data/material/customization/palette/palette.md

 ### Values

-You can explore the default palette values of the palette using [the theme explorer](/material-ui/customization/default-theme/?expand-path=$.palette) or by opening the dev tools console on this page (`window.theme.palette`).
+You can explore the default palette values using [the theme explorer](/material-ui/customization/default-theme/?expand-path=$.palette), or by opening the dev tools console on this page (`window.theme.palette`).

 {{"demo": "Intentions.js", "bg": "inline", "hideToolbar": true}}